KONAKONA666/q8_kernels/README.md

 q8_kernels requires CUDA Version >= 12.4 and pytorch >=2.4.
 q8_kernels was tested on Windows machine.
 Dont see problem with building on Linux systems.
 Install ninja ```pip install ninja```
-Make sure that ninja is installed and that it works correctly (e.g. ninja --version) Without ninja installation is very slow.
+Make sure that ninja is installed and that it works correctly (e.g. ninja --version).
+Without ninja installation is very slow.

 ```